jonathanburrows/lavalav-legacy/lvl.Web/docs/ApiController.md

 5. If the entity cannot deserialize to the entity type, an ArgumentException is thrown
 6. If there is no matching entity, an InvalidOperationException is thrown

+### delete
+Provide a method which deletes an existing entity:
+1. After calling the method (as a DELETE request), the entity is removed from the persistent collection
+2. If the entity is null, an ArgumentNullException is thrown
+3. If the entity type is null, an ArgumentNullException is thrown
+4. If the entity type is not mapped, an InvalidOperationException is thrown
+5. If the entity cannot deserialize to the entity type, an ArgumentException is thrown
+6. If there is no matching entity, an InvalidOperationException is thrown

 ## Performance Considerations
 This could be a potential bottleneck, be sure to not add slow code.